How to become a substitute teacher in Georgia.

 Reading Time: 3 minutes

 Congratulations on your decision to pursue a rewarding career as a substitute teacher in Georgia!
 Not sure where to begin?
-The Kelly Education team works with many of the state’s school districts and will help guide you through the various requirements.
+Kelly Education provides substitute teachers to hundreds of schools in Georgia, so we’re the experts in guiding people through the requirements.

 Minimum Georgia requirements, at a glance*: